 SAFE Announcements and Events:

-The next SAFE consortium EB meeting will be announced soon.
+The next SAFE consortium EB meeting will be THURSDAY 13 MARCH at 11.00 CET.
+It will be electronic.

 SAFE Food Safety News - April 2012